tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

     logger.debug(f"debug logging active")
 ```

-Committing and pushing the code triggers again the GitHub Action to build the Docker file.
+Committing and pushing the new code changes in the feature branch triggers again the GitHub Action to build the Docker file.

 ![image](https://github.com/user-attachments/assets/9427ac1e-f0c8-4aed-b9e9-1792e942a07d)